flatcar-archive/flatcar-docs/os/booting-on-google-compute-engine.md

 ## Choosing a channel

-Container Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
+Flatcar Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
 You can [disable this feature](update-strategies.md), although we don't recommend it.
 Read the [release notes](https://coreos.com/releases) for specific features and bug fixes.

 Create 3 instances from the image above using our Ignition from `example.ign`: